Revolyssup/leveldb/README.md

-# Fork of original LevelDB which is not left incomplete
+# Fork of original LevelDB which is left incomplete

 ## It is not ready for production use.
 Some features aren't implemented yet.
 Documentation is missing.